10darts/documentation/tutorials/ios/ios_delegate.rst

 Adding Delegates
 ================

-To add your delegate to the SDK you should implement the desired functionality in your delegate class adopting `TendartsDelegate` protocol:
+To add your delegate to the SDK you should implement the desired functionality in your delegate class adopting ``TendartsDelegate`` protocol:

+**Objective-C**

 .. code-block:: Objective-C

     - (void) onNotificationReceived: (TDNotification*_Nonnull) notification
     {